Last updated: October 28, 2025. Informational only – this is not legal or financial advice – NVIDIA AI

 NVIDIA AI cadence hasn’t slowed a bit.
 2025 is shaping up to be the year when Blackwell hardware ships at scale, NIM microservices make model deployment point-and-click, and “AI factory” blueprints move from slideware to real infrastructure.
 Below is a fast, non-jargony roundup of what matters and why it matters for teams building AI products right now.

-The backbone: Blackwell goes rack-scale
+The Backbone: Blackwell goes rack-scale

 The star of NVIDIA’s current hardware lineup is the GB200 NVL72 a liquid-cooled, rack-scale system that stitches 72 Blackwell GPUs + 36 Grace CPUs into one giant NVLink domain.
 NVIDIA pitches it as enabling real-time trillion-parameter inference with dramatic speed-ups versus prior gen. If you’re planning clustered inference or multi-GPU training, this is the reference box to benchmark against.